Image Credit: Chip Laughton

 Avoid peak sun hours

 UV light is strongest between the hours of 11am and 2pm*.
 Help protect pets from sun damage and heat stroke by minimizing activity and outdoor time during this span of hours.
-Outdoor activity, primarily in the early morning or evening hours, will help prevent sun damage to the skin.
+If you are living in a place like Florida, you might know how hot the sun hours can get.
+Installing sunshade options like retractable awnings tampa (or any other place for that matter) in your backyard could help in limiting the direct sun exposure your dog receives while being outdoors.
+Likewise, outdoor activity primarily in the early morning or evening hours will also help prevent sun damage to the skin.

 Yes, you read that right!
 Sunscreen for pets is a real thing.
 Choose a broad spectrum high SPF (greater than 30 SPF) lotion and opt for waterproof when possible.
 Apply to areas not protected by thick fur such as ear tips, nose and muzzle, around the eyes, and on the belly and inner thighs about 15 minutes prior to outdoor time for best protection.
 Dogs with thin hair or who have recently been closely groomed may need a more generalized application.
 Dog-specific sunscreens are available through certain retailers, though human baby sunscreen is also generally safe to use on canines.
 Avoid products that are not safe to be ingested, have scents or dyes, or contain zinc oxide.
 I find the children’s stick type applicators are easy to apply and dry quickly.
 Remember to reapply frequently for pets in and out of the water or on those pets that lick it off!
 A treat or chew toy can do wonders to distract your dog from licking off sunscreen.